 ACU is a political-cultural center in the Voorstraat, directly in the center of Utrecht.
 ACU is non-commercial, independent from the municipality’s agenda, and fully run by volunteers.
 ACU has found its niche as is for more than 40 years integral part of Utrecht’s cultural and political scene.

-ACU is host to a wide range of activities: café, vegan restaurant, concerts, disco nights, political events, jam sessions, benefit events, parties, movies, library, and meeting place for political and cultural initiatives.
+ACU is host to a wide range of activities: café, vegan restaurant, DIY concerts, disco nights, political events, jam sessions, benefit events, parties, movies, library, and meeting place for political and cultural initiatives.

 We want ACU to be a nice and as safe as possible place where people can enjoy themselves.
 To achieve this we have some house rules.
 We hope you enjoy your time with us!